ProHance

 • Imaging procedures should be completed within 1 hour

-2.3 Directions for Use
+2.3 Directions for Proper Use of Pharmacy Bulk Package

 3 DOSAGE FORMS AND STRENGTHS